sibutrip/PrivacyLab/README.md

 - **Step 3**: If the user does not give permission to access their step count, show a button that takes the user to PrivacyLab's Settings page.

 - **Step 4**: Find the necessary usage description key-value pair to add to the the app's info.plist in order to access Health information.

+- **Bonus**: If you deny permission initially, enable it in Health, and switch back to the app, the step count doesn't refresh.
+Why is that?
+To to make the app automatically refresh the step count when you switch back to it.

 - Congratulations - you're a privacy wizard!
 Use that magical power for good by improving how you request permission in your own projects!